f-ansari/f-ansari/README.md

 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on ... we will see about that
 - 🤔 I’m looking for help with error handling
 - 💬 Ask me about anything!
 I like talking
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/faryalansari/)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I like coffee and IronMan